What is the Best Focus Mode for Underwater Photography?

 Ron Watkins Underwater Photography Workshop

-Capturing Critters in Lembeh UW photography workshop is back in January 2025.
+Capturing Critters in Lembeh Underwater photography workshop is back in January 2025.
 We are extremely excited to welcome Ron Watkins (USA), Paul Duxfield (UK), and Renee Capozzola (USA).

 Book Your Stay with Lembeh Resort